socadk/design-practice-repository/artifact-templates/DPR-DomainModel.md

 ### Hints and Pitfalls to Avoid

-* A Domain Model is not a data-centric [Entity-Relationship (ER) Diagram](https://www.lucidchart.com/pages/er-diagrams), even if these two artifacts might look very similar at the first glance.
+* A Domain Model is not a data-centric [Entity-Relationship Diagram](https://www.lucidchart.com/pages/er-diagrams), even if these two artifacts might look very similar at the first glance.
 For instance, a domain model does not contain any notion of primary keys, whereas the typical ER diagram does not use inheritance.
 Domain models are supposed to feature attributes *and* operations.
 Martin Fowler warns about such [Anemic Domain Models](https://www.martinfowler.com/bliki/AnemicDomainModel.html).
 * A Domain Model may serve as an early check to see whether the desired functionality can be implemented, for instance by making sure that all required relationships are present.
 * The refinement of the Domain Model should not be forgotten as more use cases or user stories are implemented and the design evolves (but often is).
 A model, diagram, or document that is not up to date may cause unnecessary confusion, for instance when the cardinalities (multiplicities) of relationship advance from 1:1 to 1:n and then n:m over time.